 Many energy drinks I see provide a lot of vitamin B12.
 As can be seen from the comparison table above, all versions of 5 Hr Energy are proving over 8000% of what nutrition experts say we need.

 Why do energy drinks do this?

 As I pointed out in my review of vitamin B12 and weight loss, there is a myth out there that vitamin B12 gives us energy.
 That's why it's in energy drinks.
 Truth be told, it will give us energy – if we are deficient in this nutrient.
 But, if we are not deficient, it doesn't do this.
-In fact, most people already have a couple of years worth of B12 stored in their body.
+In fact, most people already have a couple of years' worth of B12 stored in their bodies.
 While there are always exceptions, I don't think most healthy people are lacking in B12.

 So, if vitamin B12 is not what gives people energy, what then is the active ingredient in 5 Hour Energy?

 See the next section…

 The key ingredient in the supplement is caffeine supplement.
 As proof, notice the Extra Strength version has 230 mg of caffeine while the regular 5 Hour Energy and Protein version have 200 mg.
 The extra caffeine is basically the only difference between the 3 versions of this energy shot.

 For more, a more in-depth review of caffeine labeling see this report.